The Hart Centre is passionate about creating healthy loving relationships, of all kinds.

 Hart Centre Certified

 Jasmine is an experienced Sexologist and a level 2 registered Counsellor with the Australian Counselling Association (ACA).
-She also holds membership with the Society of Australian Sexologists (SAS) and has over seven years experience as a workplace coach.
+She also holds a membership with the Society of Australian Sexologists (SAS).
+Her qualifications include a Bachelor of Social Science (Psychology) and a Masters of HIV, STIs and Sexual Health (Counselling).

 Ensuring that her clients are comfortable and relaxed, Jasmine is queer-friendly (LBGTIQ) and works with clients in any aspect of sex and sexuality.
 She believes that sex should be able to be discussed openly and that everyone deserves to have a pleasurable and enjoyable sex life.